 1 For the corporate investment category, the individual organizational limit of 20% can be increased to 40% provided the investment is one of the six largest Canadian chartered banks with a minimum investment quality rating of AA or greater.

-The DSBN shall not invest in any security which does not meet the minimum credit ratings as provided in the above table, as rated by the Dominion Bond Rating Service Limited or comparable ratings from other rating agencies.
+The DSBN shall not invest in any security locked in for terms of one year or greater which does not meet the long-term minimum credit ratings as provided in the above table, as rated by the Dominion Bond Rating Service Limited or comparable ratings from other rating agencies.